 Student Services provides information to students on crime prevention, a mass notification system, and safety awareness during orientation.
 This information as well as literature provided by the College, encourages the campus community to adopt safe behaviors.
 All Vernon College locations may be subject to electronic surveillance.
-In case of emergency, a Vernon College Dean or campus site manager should be contacted as well as the campus switchboard operator.
+In case of emergency, a Vernon College Vice President or Dean should be contacted as well as the campus switchboard operator.